semeds/cyb-projects/README.md

 # Cyber Projects

-This repository is for my personal projects related to Cybersecurity and IT.
+This repo is for my personal projects related to Cybersecurity and IT.
 I'm doing these projects mainly to improve my knowledge and understanding of various processes and concepts.

 Here you will be able to navigate to the various projects within the repo, instead of having to scroll through.
 The links take you directly to the documentation for each project.